 Research findings show that there is a huge range in responsiveness (frequency with which we orgasm) for both sexes that defines normal.
 Normal is defined by what is usual.
 But even extreme frequencies can be completely normal for the individuals that have them.
-Kinsey found that women initiate sexual activity (either masturbation alone or with other women) once every 2 to 3 weeks.
+Kinsey found that women initiate sexual activity (either masturbation alone or with other women) on average only once every 2 to 3 weeks.
 Women have intercourse with much higher frequencies that are related to the man’s responsiveness.

 Research clearly indicates that men are much more responsive than women.
 Yet today no one acknowledges this range of orgasmic ability.
 Men orgasm after an average of 2 minutes of stimulation from intercourse.
 Findings indicate that women take 4 minutes on average to orgasm through masturbation but they need 10-20 minutes or longer to orgasm with a lover.

 We inherit a combination of genes from our parents that makes each of us unique.
 But capabilities from parents are not automatically passed on to children.
 Potentials (genes) such as intelligence, responsiveness and other abilities surface in random individuals.
 Most people are followers rather than leaders of original thinkers.
 This is vital for a stable society.
 Talented people are unusual by definition.
 If everyone has the same capability, it is no longer considered to be a talent.
 For a talented person, their ability is quite normal.
 It’s the way they were born.
 The same is true of responsiveness.